Spatxz/StringReaper/README.md

 ##  Overview

-`StringReaper` dives into binary files and pulls out printable ASCII strings —
-but it doesn’t stop there.
-It scans for:
+`StringReaper` dives into binary files and pulls out printable ASCII strings It scans for:

 -  **Base64 payloads**
 -  **Hex-encoded strings**